Contact Us for a Free Consultation (213) 542-0979

 When you're talking about firing weapons in criminal cases, you're talking about many years in prison, so the authorities will take the extra time and effort to try to get that person who they think fired a weapon.

 What they do is bag the person's hand and have an expert come and swab and test for gunshot residue.
-If they can find that that person was in the environment where a weapon was fired, now they have a good argument that they may have been the ones that fired the weapon.
+If they can find that that person was in the environment where a weapon was fired, now they have a good argument that they may have been the ones that fired the gun.

 Real Case Example in Norwalk Courthouse

 These two brothers both got tested along with my client to see if there was any gunshot residue.
-Both the brothers had gunshot residue on their hands and their clothing and my client had no gunshot residue on his hands or his clothing.
+Both the brothers had gunshot residue on their hands and their clothing, and my client had no gunshot residue on his hands or his clothing.

 Menu